zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialogue]

 Stacey is talking with Brad and she says, “I have a  date with George this Saturday.”
-A “date” (date) is when you have a roman tic evening or afternoon with someone – you go somewhere with someone – usually i t’s romantic.
+A “date” (date) is when you have a roman tic evening or afternoon with someone – you go somewhere with someone – usually it’s romantic.
 Sometimes “date” can just mean an appointment.
 But here it me ans a romantic time together.
 Stacey says, “I can’t wait.”
 I’m really l ooking forward to this date.
 Brad says, “Have a good time.
 But you know what the word  on the street is about George don’t you?”
 The expression “the word on the street” means what people are saying about something even though they don’t h ave proof that it’s true – here’s what people are talking about, here’s what p eople are saying about this thing or this person.
 Often it just means a rumor ( rumor).
 Stacey says, “What?”
 Brad says, “Well, the word on the street about Geor ge is that he’s not the marrying kind.”
 The expression “not the marrying (m arrying) kind” means he’s a person who’s not interested in getting married.
 He wants to remain single.
 Usually, this is said about a man.
 Sometimes it cou ld be said about a woman as well.
 “He’s not the marrying kind.”
 We might also s ay, “He’s not the marrying type (type).”
 It means the same thing.
 He’s not a person  that will want to get married.

 Stacey says, “Oh, he just hasn’t met the right girl  yet.”
 He hasn’t met the right person for him.
 That’s what all women believe that even men who are not the marrying kind will marry them because they are the perfect woman for them.
 Stacey says, “When he does” – when he does meet the  right girl or the right woman – “he’ll be ready to settle down.”
 The phrasa l verb “to settle (settle) down” means to begin to live a quiet, calm life.
 Usually,  it’s an expression we use when we are talking about someone in their, say, 20’s or  perhaps 30’s who’s now ready to get married.
 They were single for a long t ime.
 They like to go out and party and enjoy themselves.
 But now the fun must en d and they get married.
 No, I’m just kidding.
 Getting married is fun, too, kids !